The town thought they had buried him. Only two people knew the truth and they weren’t talking.

 The casket was laid in the ground and covered with Kings Hill dirt.
 The day after the burial, Lydia Womack mysteriously disappeared.

-Two weeks later she found herself deep in the Mexican interior.
+Two weeks after the funeral, Lydia found herself deep in the Mexican interior.
 She had traveled to the village of La Cruz where Jason happily greeted her.
 “It is so good to see you my dear.
 How did things go at my funeral?”
 He eagerly asked.

 “Things went very well,” she replied.